aturingmachine/solstice-challenge/README.md

 # Solstice Backend Coding Challenge - Java

+## Deployment
+This project is currently deplyed [here](url) on Heroku.
+It uses [Travis CI](https://travis-ci.org/) to automatically test and redeploy the application.

+It should be noted that the first requests made to the Application may be slow as Heroku puts free tier dynos to sleep after some time.
+The contact `id`s will also increment by odd amounts due to how [ClearDB](http://w2.cleardb.net/) does their incrementing.

 ## Assumptions
 I have made the following assumptions based on the document provided: